 Home / Products / Products by product area / Subsea systems / Autonomous Underwater Vehicles - AUV / Autonomous underwater vehicle - HUGIN AUV

 Autonomous underwater vehicle - HUGIN

 Flexible systems with unmatched performance

-Our HUGIN Autonomous Underwater Vehicles offer the ultimate in autonomous remote subsea survey capability.
-These free-swimming autonomous underwater vehicles are characterized by great manoeuvrability and high accuracy of stabilisation.
+Our HUGIN Autonomous Underwater Vehicles - AUV offer the ultimate in autonomous remote subsea survey capability.
+These free-swimming autonomous underwater vehicles are characterised by great manoeuvrability and high accuracy of stabilisation.
 Hydrodynamic shape, accurate instruments and excellent battery capacity makes these AUV's ideal choices.